36th Street station (IND Queens Boulevard Line): Exits

 Each platform has two fare control areas and there are no crossovers or crossunders to allow free transfer between directions.
 The fare control areas on the Manhattan-bound side are on platform level.
 The full-time one is at the middle and has a turnstile bank, token booth, and two staircases going up to the three-way intersection of Northern Boulevard, 36th Street, and 35th Street, one to the northeast corner and the other to the island formed by these three streets.
 The Manhattan-bound platform has another un-staffed entrance/exit at the extreme east (railroad north) end.
 It has two High Entry/Exit Turnstiles and a single staircase going up to the northeast corner of 36th Street and Northern Boulevard.
 Connecting these two fare control areas is a passageway that was formerly part of the platform as only a full-height fence separates them and it has the platform's trim line and name tablets.

 The fare control areas on the Forest Hills-bound side are un-staffed and on small mezzanines above the platforms that are connected to each other.
 One is at the extreme west (railroad south) end and has one staircase to the platform, two HEET turnstiles, a part-time bank of regular turnstiles, and one street stair going up to the south side of Northern Boulevard east of 34th Street.
 The other fare control area has one staircase to the platform, one HEET turnstile and one exit-only turnstile, and one street stair going up to the south side of Northern Boulevard between 36th and 37th Streets.

 Nearby track infrastructure

-There are route selector punch boxes on the southbound platform, for the connection to the IND 63rd Street Line (currently used by the F train from the express tracks) west of the station.
-In normal revenue service, all trains that stop at this station continue along the IND Queens Boulevard Line to Queens Plaza, except for late night F trains which continue along the IND 63rd Street Line to 21st Street–Queensbridge.
+There are route selector punch boxes on the southbound platform for the connection to the IND 63rd Street Line (currently used by the F train from the express tracks only on weekends during the day and by the M train from the local tracks only on weekdays during the day) west of the station.

 East of this station, the express tracks dive down to a lower level and make a direct route to Roosevelt Avenue along Northern Boulevard while the local tracks turn north into Steinway Street and then east under Broadway.
 This is because Broadway and Steinway Street are not wide enough to hold four tracks underneath them.
 The only other line in the system where the express tracks split away from the mainline and make a shortcut is on the IND Culver Line between Seventh Avenue and Church Avenue in Brooklyn.